 1) What Is a Project?

-In project management, project is called an effort within specific time to create a unique product/ service or result.
+In project management, project is called an effort within a specific time to create a unique product/ service or result.
 Moreover, according to PMBOK® Guide “a project is the application of knowledge, tools, skills & techniques to project activities, to meet the project requirements”.

 There a five (5) district stages in the lifecycle of a project, each one representing a process group:

-Examples of a Project can be the construction of bridge, launching a new TV model or the organization of an exhibition.
+Examples of a Project can be the construction of a bridge, launching a new TV model or the organization of an exhibition.

-2) The Project Manager’s Role
+2) The Role of a Project Manager

 A Project Manager (PM) is assigned by the organization to achieve project objectives.
 A PM is authorized by the Project Charter with full responsibility and accountability on the project to assign roles, lead planning, track & report performance, drive communications, and manage the needs & expectations of the stakeholders.